Codehouze/Blogi/README.md

 # Maxwell_Emmanuel
-A Login Service with Nodejs and Mongodb
+A Login Service with Nodejs and Mongodb-memory-server

 ---
 ## Requirements

-For development, you will only need Mongodb,Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, Yarn, installed in your environement.

 ### Node
 - #### Node installation on Windows